There is no great Christmas Eve dinner without a good roast as the centerpiece.

-- Once you have the crust and fillings ready you can start assembling the loaf.
+- Once you have the crust and fillings ready, you can start assembling the loaf.

 - Line a 9x5 inch loaf pan with parchment paper.
-Transfer about 1 cup of the tofu mixture in the bottom of the pan.
+Transfer about 1 cup of the tofu mixture to the bottom of the pan.
 Using wet hands, spread the mixture into an even layer.
 You can also place a piece of parchment paper on top and use the bottom of a glass to spread the mixture evenly.
-Be careful, the tofu mixture will be sticky and very soft.
+Be careful; the tofu mixture will be sticky and very soft.

 - Place the cooked spinach on top of the tofu mixture, leaving about 1 inch on each side.
 Top with the sautéed mushrooms.
 Spread about 2 cups of the lentil/brown rice filling on top of the mushrooms, pressing lightly.

 - Once you have placed the filling it's time to cover it with the remaining tofu mixture, this is the most delicate step.
-Using wet hands, take a small amount of the tofu mixture in your hands and carefully cover the filling, little by little into an even thickness, making sure to press on the edges to enclose the filling.
+Using wet hands, take a small amount of the tofu mixture in your hands and carefully cover the filling, little by little, into an even thickness, making sure to press on the edges to enclose the filling.
 When the filling is fully covered, carefully rub it with wet hands to smooth the top.

 - In a small bowl, combine one tablespoon of maple syrup with one tablespoon of soy sauce.
 Brush the tofurkey with the glaze.